Trump wants North Korea to denuclearize, but is in no hurry

 Trump is meeting with North Korean leader Kim Jong Un for the second time on Feb.
 27 and 28 in Vietnam.

-Speaking to reporters at a White House event, Trump said that if North Korea does not conduct any nuclear tests, then he is in no rush to achieve one of his leading foreign policy goals - convincing the country to abandon nuclear weapons.
-Trump said sanctions against the Asian nation would remain in place in the meantime and noted Pyongyang has not conducted nuclear or rocket tests recently.
+Speaking to reporters at a White House event, Trump said sanctions against the Asian nation would remain in place in the meantime and noted Pyongyang has not conducted nuclear or rocket tests recently.

+"I'm in no rush.
+There's no testing.
+As long as there is no testing, I'm in no rush.
+If there's testing, that's another deal," he said.

+"I'd just like to see ultimately denuclearisation of North Korea," he also said.

 Earlier on Tuesday Trump spoke with South Korean President Moon Jae-in about the summit and he plans to talk to Japanese Prime Minister Shinzo Abe on Wednesday.

-Moon told Trump in the call that his country is willing to open economic engagement with North Korea as a "concession" if it will hasten Pyongyang's denuclearisation, Moon's office said.
+Moon told Trump in the call that his country is willing to open economic engagement with North Korea if it will hasten Pyongyang's denuclearisation, Moon's office said.

 Since Trump and Kim first met in June last year, there has been little progress in talks between the two countries, while Moon and Kim have forged ahead with multiple summits of their own, as well as promises of inter-Korean cooperation on everything from reducing border tensions to launching a joint bid for the 2032 Olympics.